alexfacehead/EasyGPT-3.5/README.md

 # System Message Maker (With Tree-of-Thought for Vastly Improved Quality With Only gpt-3.5-turbo)

-## **With just a SINGLE sentence**, this script generates a highly optimized System Message for LLMs using OpenAI's GPT-3 model.
+## **With just a SINGLE sentence**, this script generates a highly optimized System Message for LLMs using OpenAI's GPT-3 model, with high quality answers on par with ChatGPT 4.

 It is cheap, requires running a single command, and has interactivity features, logging, and more.